CodeScop/Oge-Mai-Field-Guide/desertresources.md

   - ShrineCar Battles: Fetezira (1000 words for 3-7), Upuchu (1400 words for 3-7)
   - ShrineCO Battles: Zainga (250 words for 2-4), Afeppti (444 words for 2-6), Kenkom (360 words for 1-3), Roaki (500 words for 1-4)
   - ShrineFools Battles: Fools' Tylu (200 words for 3-5 Coins), Fools' Wignow (100 words for 1-5), Fools' Tylu (Halloween) (250 words for 2-5), Fools' Wrimo (100 words for 1-4), Fools' Wignow (Halloween) (100 words for 0-4), Fools' Mawt (180 words for 1-5), Fools' Mawt (Halloween) (200 words for 1-5)
+  - RLab Quest: Encourage an Ecosystem 4/4 (1)
 - **Buy: **FOREST
 - **Used for:** Buy misc items;
   - FOREST